 This is one more reason why we stress it is so important to let your doctor know the type of plant based diets you are following!

-Iron is especially important in pregnancy, a time when blood volume expansion occurs.
+Iron is especially important in pregnancy, a time when blood volume expansion occurs(4).
 While many parental supplements contain iron, here are some other strategies to promote iron absorption as a vegan:

 - Know the sources of iron on a plant based diet.
 They include: beans, lentils, chickpeas, soy (such as tofu, edamame, etc), iron fortified foods, etc.

 - Consume vitamin C rich foods with your vegan source of iron.
-Some research suggests this may help improve iron absorption.
+Some research suggests this may help improve iron absorption(5).

 Choline is very important for the fetal brain development.
-Yet, one study suggests that a diverse sample of pregnant US based women are not meeting the Adequate Intake (AI) for pregnancy.
+Yet, one study suggests that a diverse sample of pregnant US based women are not meeting the Adequate Intake (AI) for pregnancy(7).

 If you are a vegetarian who consumes eggs, know that eggs do contain a significant amount of choline.
-One 100 gram serving of hard boiled egg contains about 294 mg of choline.
+One large (50 gram) serving of hard boiled egg contains about 147 mg of choline.

 So, depending on what your eating pattern looks like, it may still be difficult to meet your choline needs (AI for choline is a whopping 450 mg/day of choline for pregnant women).
 So talk to your doctor about whether or not a prenatal with choline added or a separate supplement is right for you.

 I know.
 You are probably tired of others asking where protein comes from with a plant based pregnancy!
-So many of us think of meat only, but plant based sources, like legumes and soy contain a good amount!
+So many of us think of meat, but plant based sources, like legumes and soy contain a decent amount!

 If you are a vegetarian who consumes dairy, some dairy sources higher in protein include greek yogurt and cottage cheese (be aware that the later is often high in sodium)!